Central Michigan University Digital Collections convert from CONTENTdm to Veridian

 More Scalable for Large Collections

-The Digital Michigan Newspaper Collection currently has over 230,000 newspaper pages from 26 publications, and will continue to grow into the future.
+The Digital Michigan Newspaper Collection currently has over 230,000 newspaper pages from 26 publications, and will continue to grow.
 While in the previous system the newspapers had to be split up into multiple “collections” to prevent a loss of performance, in Veridian they are in a single instance.
 With Veridian as the base system the collection can easily grow to several million pages with no loss of performance.

 Branded for CMU

 The focus for CMU has always been on growing their digital content rather than building “the system” that serves the content.
-The overhead for employing engineers to utilize an open source system like Open ONI or Hydra is just too high, as is the cost of purchasing and maintaining their own hosting platform.
+Overheads for employing engineers to run an open source system like Open ONI or Hydra were very high, as was the cost of purchasing and maintaining their own hosting platform.
 Veridian provides the flexibility of customization that gives CMU the opportunity to have a system with CMU’s look-and-feel as well as the features that fit CMU users’ needs.

 More Discoverable by the World

-Veridian’s Search Engine Optimization (SEO) is making the content of these collections more discoverable by search engines, e.g. Google and Bing, etc… The number of visitors increased significantly shortly after the sites were launched and prestige sites, such as the Library of Michigan, that didn’t previously have a link to these collections, is now linking to them – http://www.michigan.gov/libraryofmichigan/0,2351,7-160-50206_18643-53657–,00.html
+Veridian’s Search Engine Optimization (SEO) makes the content of these collections more discoverable by search engines such as Google and Bing.
+The number of visitors increased significantly just after the sites were launched and prestigious sites, such as the Library of Michigan, that didn’t previously have a link to these collections, is now linking to them.

 The upgrade to Veridian allows CMU to be more creative with their collections, as well as making them look more professional.
 Veridian has opened up more doors and more possibilities for these Michigan collections, and especially for the Digital Michigan Newspapers collection, for which it provides the capability to grow towards CMU’s ultimate goal of being the hub for historic digitized newspapers for the state of Michigan.